zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 (Actually, I felt like writing a chess engine was too much of a cliché, so I decided that _my_ program was an AI for a game that _happens_ to be exactly like chess, except that everything has different names.)

-[SLIDE: TODO chess vs. Leafline piece names]
+[SLIDE: chess vs. Leafline piece names]

 My program wasn't actually terribly good, but I learned a lot about _how to think_, for the same reason that building a submarine in your garage in a great way to learn how to swim.